shahirmonjur/RSA-implementation/README.md

 # RSA Algorithm Implementation

-This project implements the RSA encryption and decryption algorithm in JavaScript.
-The RSA algorithm is a public-key cryptosystem that is widely used for secure data transmission.
-This simple project allows users to input two prime numbers and a plaintext message, apply the RSA algorithm, and view the encrypted and decrypted messages.
+I wrote this program for my Cybersecurity course assignment trying to implement the RSA algorithm in a simple way in Javascript and then putting it into an html file to view it as a webpage.

 ## Features